Chevrolet Camaro (second generation): 1980

-For 1980 the aged 250 CID inline-six was replaced with a 229 CID V6 engine, 231 CID in California, a first for Camaro.
+For 1980, the aged 250 CID inline-six was replaced with a 229 CID V6 engine, 231 CID in California, a first for the Camaro.
 The 120 hp (4.4 L) 267 cu in V8 engine became an option on the base, RS and Berlinetta models.
 The 350 CID V8 was only available on the Z28.

 The Z28 hood included a rear-pointing raised scoop with a solenoid operated flap which opened at full throttle, allowing the engine to breathe cooler air.
 A federally mandated 85 mi/h speedometer also debuted, down from 130.
 Z28s had new optional grey 5-spoke rims, a unique upper and lower front grille, and smaller revised graphics on its doors.
 The side scoops were also changed from a louvered design to a flatter one with a single opening.